Spatial and Statistical Modeling of Multi-Panel Millimeter Wave Self-Interference: Generalization and Applications of our Statistical Model

-In addition, we can observe that $\Gsqest$ is nearly identical in the default and tapered cases, further confirming that $\Gsqest$ captures the inherent isolation between the arrays.
+\comment{ In addition, we can observe that $\Gsqest$ is nearly identical in the default and tapered cases, further confirming that $\Gsqest$ captures the inherent isolation between the arrays.
 Put simply, since these two were collected with the same physical setup and orientation, it is expected that they have the same inherent isolation.
-The $12$ dB increase in $\Gsqest$ in the vertically polarized orientation is perhaps courtesy of extra isolation offered by the array enclosures when rotated sideways.
-With vertical polarization, $\xi = 0.528$ aligns quite closely with the default setup's $\xi = 0.503$, whereas the tapered case yields $\xi = 0.392$.
-Recall, the vertical and default cases both use the same beams, while the tapered case uses different beams.
+The $12$ dB increase in $\Gsqest$ in the vertically polarized orientation is perhaps courtesy of extra isolation offered by the array enclosures and elements when rotated sideways.
 This suggests that $\xi$ is presumably tied to beam shape and how such may deteriorate in practice due to nonidealities.
-Connections between the other model parameters across the three measurements is less obvious, and fleshing out how system factors impact all model parameters is an attractive topic for future work.
+Connections between the other model parameters across the three measurements is less obvious, and fleshing out how system factors impact all model parameters is an attractive topic for future work. }

 While not explicitly shown due to space constraints, the additional two measurement sets yielded fitted models that offered similar results as those presented for the default setup in \secref{sec:modeling}.
 This confirms that our model can indeed be generalized to other systems through unique parameterization.
-Furthermore, the fact that the fitted model parameters of all three measurement sets are of the same order---and even align quite closely in some cases---strengthens the belief that our model and its parameters have strong underpinnings to the real world, even if they are not yet fully understood.
-In general, the viability of and methodology for extending our model to systems beyond our own requires plenty of dedicated future work from the research community.
-Ultimately, our hope is that the model presented herein is a first step toward even more rigorous and universal modeling of self-interference in full-duplex \mmwave systems, with the end goal being a practical model of the self-interference channel matrix $\mH$, if possible.
+Furthermore, the fact that the fitted model parameters of all three measurement sets are of the same order---and even closely align in some cases---strengthens the belief that our model and its parameters have strong underpinnings to the real world, even if they are not yet fully understood.
+In general, however, the viability of and methodology for extending our model to systems beyond our own requires contributions and measurements from the research community at large.
+Our hope is that the model presented herein is a first step toward even more rigorous modeling of self-interference in full-duplex \mmwave systems, with the end goal being a practical model of the self-interference channel matrix $\mH$, if possible.